Puneeth Rajkumar conferred 'Karnataka Ratna' posthumously | Entertainment

 He is the 9th recipient of this prestigious honour.

-The event on the foresteps of Vidhana Soudha, the seat of state legislature and secretariat here, was shortened and held in a hurried manner, due to sudden rains.
+The event on the foresteps of Vidhana Soudha, the seat of the state Legislature and secretariat here, was shortened and held in a hurried manner, due to sudden rains.

 The Karnataka Ratna award consisting a full silver plaque and a 50 gram gold medal, was received by the late actor's wife Ashwini Puneeth Rajkumar, in the presence of his actor brother Shivarajkumar and other family members.

-Several noted personalities from the film and literary world, Ministers, political leaders, legislators, among others are likely to be present at the event.
+Several noted personalities from the film and literary world, Ministers, political leaders, legislators, among others were present at the event.

-Ahead of the performances there was performence by several noted singers including Vijay Prakash.
+Ahead of the main event, there was musical performance by several noted singers including Vijay Prakash, who sang popular numbers from Puneeth's movies.

 Karnataka Ratna was last awarded to Dr. Virendra Heggade for social service in 2009.